-There was, however, an informal understanding between the Liberal Party and the NDP between 1972 and 1974.
+In addition, between 1972 and 1974, there was an informal understanding between the Liberal Party and the NDP.

 The looser form of cooperation that Geller-Schwartz refers to as "ad hoc majorities" was evident during the minority governments of King during the 1920s, as well as during parts of the Pearson minority governments of the 1960s.